Can We Talk About Why So Many Young Women Are Afraid Of Flying?

 Many with flying anxiety boast successful careers in high-pressure industries, adds Bunn.
 They’re pros at maintaining responsibilities, and achieving goals.
 But the qualities that make them great at their jobs are the same that eviscerate them when they’re forced to relinquish control.

-“I understand how irrational this fear is,” says Alison Lewis, a 34-year-old sales operations manager in Denver.
+“I understand how irrational this fear is,” says Jackie Endress, a 34-year-old sales operations manager in Denver.
 “But that perceived lack of control really gets me.
 I often have visions of the plane going down, and I can imagine myself thinking, ‘If I would have just decided to not get on this plane, I would not be in this situation.’”

 The women I speak with add that they know their fears are “out of proportion to the danger,” as Seif puts it, and that flying is safer than driving a car.
 Seif points out that the life insurance rates for commercial pilots are comparable to rates for office workers.
 Bus drivers, on the other hand, pay far more — they’re involved in more accidents.

-Note: Correction: A previous version of this story misattributed Jackie Endress' quote about "a perceived lack of control" to another source.
-It has been updated for accuracy.